finkj/MMM-S3Photos/readme.md

 - **Optional blur effect for empty space**
 - **Multiple display order options:**
   - Random
-  - Random with deduplication <- displays all photos once before repeating
+  - Random with deduplication <- displays all media once before repeating
   - Newest first
   - Oldest first
 - **Optional attribution overlay with configurable positioning**
   - Static (fixed position)
   - Dynamic (random position)
-- **Photo upload from USB storage device**
+- **Photo/Video upload from USB storage device**
    - Script based uploads to S3 bucket, maintains folder structure.
    - Safely ejects USB device
 - **Optional selfieshot uploads from MMM-Selfieshot**
    - Uploads selfies taken from the MMM-Selfieshot module to S3 bucket.
 - **Delta Updates**:
-   - Only downloads new or modified photos, reducing bandwidth usage
+   - Only downloads new or modified media, reducing bandwidth usage
 - **Configurable Cache Lifetime**:
    - Set `cacheLifeDays: 0` for permanent cache
    - Set `cacheLifeDays: N` to automatically purge cache every N days < -- NOT RECOMMENDED!! (due to increase data transfer cost.)

 ## Uploading files to S3
- There are a couple options for uploading files to S3. (and by extenstion to your MagicMirror²)
+ There are a couple options for uploading files to S3. (and by extension to your MagicMirror²)
- - 1. Included in this modules is a utility script to copy files to the cache folder and upload them to the S3 bucket.
+ - 1. Included in this module is a utility script to copy files to the cache folder and upload them to the S3 bucket.
 See [USB Upload Instructions](docs/usb_uploads.md) for more details.
  - 2. Manually upload files to the S3 bucket using the AWS console (Website UI).
  - 3. Use the AWS CLI to upload files to the S3 bucket.
 The user and access keys that are created as part of the setup script have the necessary permissions to directly upload files to the S3 bucket.
-You can pair this something like onedrive or dropbox and a simple cronjob to automatically sync your photos to the S3 bucket.
+You can pair this something like onedrive or dropbox and a simple cronjob to automatically sync your photos and videos to the S3 bucket.
- - 4. If you are looking for a more hands off app like experiance, there are a number of 3rd party apps that allow you to sync photos to an S3 bucket.
-I dont spesifically endorse these but they seem to be popular:  [immich](https://immich.app/) , [photosync](https://www.photosync-app.com/home)
+ - 4. If you are looking for a more hands off app like experience, there are a number of 3rd party apps that allow you to sync photos to an S3 bucket.
+I dont specifically endorse these but they seem to be popular:  [immich](https://immich.app/) , [photosync](https://www.photosync-app.com/home)
- - 5. if you are up for more of a techincal approach you can set up a SNS topic and Amazon SES and simply email photos as attachments to your s3 bucket.
+ - 5. if you are up for more of a technical approach you can set up a SNS topic and Amazon SES and simply email photos/videos as attachments to your s3 bucket.

 # AWS Costs
 This module uses AWS services that may incur charges.